Gov. Tim Walz to convene third special session of the summer starting Wednesday

 “As long as the COVID-19 pandemic poses a threat to Minnesotans, it is my duty to work to provide our state with the tools we need to fight this,” Walz said in a news release.

-The special session news came alongside an announcement that the governor has appealed the federal government’s decision to deny Minnesota financial support to rebuild infrastructure damaged during riots that followed the death of George Floyd in Minneapolis police custody.
+The special session news came alongside an announcement that the governor has appealed the federal government’s decision to deny Minnesota financial support to rebuild infrastructure damaged during riots after the death of George Floyd in Minneapolis police custody.

-Walz requested aid from the Federal Emergency Management Agency (FEMA) to clean up extensive fire damage on July 2.
-His request was denied on July 10.
+Walz requested aid from the Federal Emergency Management Agency on July 2 to clean up extensive fire damage.
+His request was denied July 10.

 The governor’s office has estimated that the unrest led to more than $500 million in damage, with $15 million directly tied to the arson fires.
 Fires that damage public infrastructure are eligible for repair reimbursement aid under the Stafford Act, a federal law outlining disaster assistance.